 The PACU resident, under to supervision of the PACU attending, will have the responsibility for the initial postoperative evaluation and care of the patient from admission until discharge.
 Cases throughout the day widely range in complexity from a straightforward MAC case that will stay in the PACU for an hour to a critically ill patient who may require mechanical ventilation and hemodynamic support.
-It is very common that patients require ICU level of care will remain in the PACU overnight.
+It is very common that patients who require ICU level of care remain in the PACU overnight.

 The teaching experience begins in the morning when the resident and attending covering the PACU get sign out from the previous night’s Team Captain on patients remaining in the PACU overnight.
 Throughout the day, as new patients arrive, the resident keeps in close contact with the attending as they review and manage patients together.
 Other responsibilities may include the evaluation of patients for emergency surgery and anesthesia consultations.

 The medical director of the PACU is Dr. Tricia Brentjens.
 The majority of the faculty who attend in the PACU on daily basis are trained in critical care medicine.